 How do you make those perfect lettuce buns?

-Ooh, I am so excited to share these lettuce buns, y’all!
+Ooh, I am so excited to share these lettuce buns, Y’all!
 We struggled with giant, delicate iceberg leaves for years when trying to swathe our buns in veggie options, and that time was completely wasted.
-Here’s what you should do instead: cut off the end of the stem of a head of iceberg, then cut it into 1/4s.
+Here’s what you should do instead: cut off the end of the stem of a head of the iceberg, then cut it into 1/4s.
 You’ll find yourself with lettuce wedge salad-style wedges.
-You’ll then take out the inner layers of the iceberg, leaving about 1″ of an iceberg cup into which a couple mustard-brushed burgers fit beautifully.
+You’ll then take out the inner layers of the iceberg, leaving about 1″ of an iceberg cup into which a couple of mustard-brushed burgers fit beautifully.

 How thin do these Whole30 In N Out burgers: double double animal style need to be?

-Hella thin, y’all.
+Hella thin, Y’all.
 Like, make them as thin and wide as possible, then make them a little thinner.
 As they cook, they’ll get taller and not as wide, and you want them to be beautifully thin and giant when you’re done.
-Make them event thinner than this, if you can.
+Make them even thinner than this, if you can.
 Try pressing them out on a piece of parchment paper to make it easy to transfer to cook.